Collaborative Project GeLeGanz

 Project Educational Success and Social Participation of Socially and Educationally Disadvantaged Students with Migration Background in Extended Education

-In Germany, high expectations have been tied to the expansion of Extended Education in form of all-day schools, in particular the strengthening of educational success and social participation of socially and educationally disadvantaged students with a migration background.
+In Germany, high expectations have been tied to the expansion of extended education in form of all-day schools, in particular the strengthening of educational success and social participation of socially and educationally disadvantaged students with a migration background.
 So far, these expectations have not yet been adequately met in Germany.
-In other countries, however, there are comparable high-quality offerings of Extended Education that have been shown to be effective.
+In other countries, however, there are comparable high-quality offerings of extended education that have been shown to be effective.
 Therefore, in the project empirical findings and knowledge from other national contexts are to be harnessed so that the potential of all-day schools (especially in primary school) can be better exploited in Germany as well.
-In this three-year collaborative project, based on an assessment of the current situation in Germany by national and international scientific experts, it is to be determined how effective learning environments in Extended Education are to be designed by schools and their non-school cooperation partners and which conditions for success are crucial (Phase 1 and 2).
+In this three-year collaborative project, based on an assessment of the current situation in Germany by national and international scientific experts, it is to be determined how effective learning environments in extended education are to be designed by schools and their non-school cooperation partners and which conditions for success are crucial (Phase 1 and 2).
 In Phase 3, the insights gained are to be discussed in focus groups by German practitioners with a view to transferring them into innovative concepts, measures, and products in the German context, which are going to be tested and evaluated together with practice and transfer partners in Phase 4.

-The project is funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) within the "Framework Programme for Empirical Educational Research" (Rahmenprogramm empirische Bildungsforschung) under the funding code 01JB2112A-C.
+The project is funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) within the "Framework Programme for Empirical Educational Research" (Rahmenprogramm empirische Bildungsforschung) under the funding codes 01JB2112A-C.

 Project duration: 01.10.2021 – 30.09.2024